 A tenacious British heptathlete who twice climbed the Olympic podium through sheer grit and a never-say-die attitude.

-Kelly Sotherton's story is one of relentless pursuit and delayed justice on the track.
-The heptathlete from the Isle of Wight announced herself to the world at the 2004 Athens Olympics, seizing bronze with a powerful seven-event performance.
-Known for her strength in the throwing and running events, she battled the sport's finest for years, adding a World Championship bronze in 2007.
-Her career is marked by a unique postscript: years after the 2008 Beijing Games, where she finished fifth, the disqualification of two rivals for doping violations saw her awarded a second Olympic heptathlon bronze.
-This cemented her status as one of Britain's most decorated multi-event athletes.
+Kelly Sotherton (b.
+1976) won the heptathlon bronze medal at the 2004 Athens Olympics with a powerful seven-event performance.
+The athlete from the Isle of Wight specialized in throwing and running events.
+She added a World Championship bronze in 2007.
+Years after the 2008 Beijing Games, where she finished fifth, the disqualification of two rivals for doping violations gave her a second Olympic heptathlon bronze.
+This secured her status as one of Britain's most decorated multi-event athletes.

 1965–1980